 San Juan Hut System

 This remarkable hut system consists of 16 shelters dotted along 250 miles of single-track trails stretching from Durango, Colorado to Moab, Utah.
 Trips are designated by hiking, mountain biking, or backcountry skiing, and each transports you through some of the most arresting natural landscapes in North America.

 10th Mountain Division Hut Association

-Named to honor the 10th Mountain Division of the U.S. Army’s Colorado legacy, this hut association features huts located in the White River, Arapaho and San Isabel National Forests, and connects more than 350 miles of trails throughout.
+Named to honor the 10th Mountain Division of the U.S. Army’s Colorado legacy, this hut association features shelters located in the White River, Arapaho, and San Isabel National Forests, and connects more than 350 miles of trails throughout.

 Braun and Friends Huts

 Located in the Elk Mountains between Aspen and Crested Butte, this hut system is reserved only for serious planners with extensive back-country skiing and avalanche preparedness experience.
 Professional guides are recommended for skiers who want to take this trip but aren’t sure of their capabilities.

 Never Summer Nordic

 This company offers a system of yurts located in the Colorado State Forest State Park northwest of Fort Collins.
 An array of outdoor activities are offered here, some of which are designed to transport you from shelter to shelter, such as hiking, mountain biking, snowmobiling, snowshoeing, and cross-country skiing.

 The Hinsdale Haute Route features the highest hut system in the state and offers two yurts that deliver astounding views of Lake San Cristobal and the Lake Fork Valley, Sunshine Peak and Lake City.
 This system is available for use year-round.